-Flexify.IO stands between your application and your data storages: your application sends requests to Flexify.IO, Flexify.IO does the magic and forwards the requests to one or more storages.
+Flexify.IO sits between your application and your data storages: your application sends requests to Flexify.IO, Flexify.IO does the magic and forwards the requests to one or more storages.

 The magic includes:

-- Converting storage access protocols, for example, from S3 to Azure;
+- Converting storage access APIs, for example from S3 to Azure;

-- Distributing your data between multiple storages while your application keeps seeing it in a single bucket;
+- Distributing your data between multiple storages while your application keeps seeing it as a single virtual bucket;

-- Moving data between storages as you wish with no downtime or visible effect on your application;
+- Copying or moving data between storages as you wish with no downtime or visible effect on your application;

 - Improving performance as the data is delivered from the fastest available storage.